darrellodonnell/sovrin-controlled-docs/keydocs/trust-framework-design-policies.md

 ## Token Relevance
 A cryptocurrency is *not* necessary to meet the four major requirements for the Sovrin Network.

-The Sovrin Network does require a non-profit governing agency, a TFA, which must establish sustainable funding to cover its operating budget.
+The Sovrin Network does require a non-profit governing agent, a TFA, to provide a system of checks and balances.
+The TFA must establish sustainable funding to cover a transparent operating budget.

 Such sustainable funding can be achieve using a variety of business models.
 If the TFA decides to leverage a cryptocurrency token as the funding source, such a token MUST not detract from the four major requirements for the Sovrin Network.